Taxonomy of integrable and ground-state solvable models: Jastrow wave functions on graphs and parent Hamiltonians: Path and Cycle Graph Nodes with Nearest Neighbor Interactions

 \section{Path $P_N$ and Cycle $C_N$ Graph Nodes with Nearest Neighbor Interactions}

 We next consider a ground-state with a GJW form restricted to nearest neighbors with an arbitrary pair function $f_{i,i+1} = f(x_{i,i+1})$,

 Systems of $N$ particles with nearest-neighbor interactions can be associated with path and cycle graphs, $P_N$ and $C_N$, respectively.
+We recall that the path graph $P_N$ is the connected graph on $N$ vertices with edge set $E=\{(i,i+1):i=1,\dots,N-1\}$, i.e., a simple linear chain, while the cycle graph $C_N$ is obtained from $P_N$ by adding the single edge $(N,1)$ \cite{Godsil01}, corresponding to periodic boundary conditions.
 They satisfy

-By construction, the wavefunction (\ref{k-NN1}) breaks the permutation symmetry and assumes the distinguishability of particles, so that they can be labeled (ordered) and that pair correlations are restricted to nearest neighbors.
+By construction, the wave function (\ref{k-NN1}) breaks the permutation symmetry and assumes the distinguishability of particles, so that they can be labeled (ordered) and that pair correlations are restricted to nearest neighbors.
 Symmetry can be restored by explicit symmetrization.
-Correlations in the wavefunction \eqref{k-NN1} can be associated with the adjacency matrix
+Correlations in the wave function \eqref{k-NN1} can be associated with the adjacency matrix

 Therefore, depending on the graph (whether it is $P_N$ or $C_N$), the Graph-Jastrow ansatz will be,